GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex4_.md

     Question:
     Do your different output match or do you find any errors?

     -> Yes, you are right.
 Unfortunately, one marked polygon did not get detected.
-This can happen since marking are being detected by machine learning algorithms that can encounter problems in some situations.
+This can happen since markings are being detected by machine learning algorithms that can encounter problems in some situations.

 ### 5. Correct or enhance your data